 Hearings for Disciplinary Action

-Homeowners are entitled to notice and the opportunity to attend a fair hearing if disciplinary action is being considered against them, including fines.
+Homeowners are entitled to notice and the opportunity to attend a fair hearing if disciplinary action is being considered against them, including fines or the suspension of privileges (pool access, etc.).
 All homeowners are entitled to notice of fines through circulation of a fines schedule and notice of hearings by first class mail.
 (Civil Code Section 5855)

 Communicating with Other Members